 Foods and Feeding

-They will accept most prepared foods including flakes and small pellets and will greedily eat fresh or frozen foods.
-They like to eat plants so provide greens like Spirulina flake and blanched spinach.
-Occasionally giving them a piece of leaf lettuce to nibble or some peas is also a good idea.
-Supplement with bloodworms and other small meaty treats.
+They will accept most prepared foods, including flakes and small pellets, and will greedily eat fresh or frozen foods.
+They like to eat plants, so provide greens like Spirulina flake and blanched spinach.
+Occasionally, give them a piece of leaf lettuce to nibble or some peas.
+Supplement with bloodworms and other small, meaty treats.

 Diet Type: Omnivore